weaveworks-guides/weave-net-legacy/centos-simple/README.md

 ## Launching Weave

-Next you start Weave on each host in turn.
+Next start Weave on each host:

 On host `weave-gs-01`